Modi launches new series of coins with AKAM design | Politics

 Prime Minister Narendra Modi on Monday launched a special series of coins that are also 'visually impaired friendly'.

-The coins of Re 1, Rs 2, 5, 10, and 20 denominations will have the Azadi Ka Amrit Mahotsav (AKAM) design is not commemorative coins and will be part of the circulation.
+The coins of Re 1, Rs 2, 5, 10 and 20 denominations will have the Azadi Ka Amrit Mahotsav (AKAM) design.
+They are not commemorative coins and will be part of the circulation.

-''These new series of coins will remind people of the goal of Amrit Kal and motivate people to work towards the development of the country,'' Modi said while addressing the iconic week celebration of the Ministry of Finance.
+''These new series of coins will remind people of the goal of Amrit Kal and motivate people to work towards the development of the country,'' Modi said while addressing the 'Iconic Week Celebrations' of the Ministry of Finance.

+Meanwhile, lenders like HDFC Bank and Axis Bank said these special coins will be distributed through select branches.

 Modi also launched the 'Jan Samarth portal' -- a credit-linked portal of 12 government schemes.